 Disruptions at the FDA and other agencies may also slow the time necessary to review and/or approve product candidates or changes to existing products, which would adversely affect our business.
 For example, several times in recent years, the U.S. government has shut down.
 As a result, certain regulatory agencies, including the FDA, have had to furlough essential employees and stop critical activities in the past.
-The FDA has noted it is continuing to ensure timely reviews of applications for medical products during the ongoing COVID-19 pandemic in line with its user fee performance goals and conducting mission critical domestic and foreign inspections to ensure compliance of manufacturing facilities with FDA quality standards.
-However, the FDA may not be able to continue its current pace and approval timelines could be extended.
-If a prolonged government shutdown occurs in the future, due to COVID-19 or for any reason, it could significantly impact the ability of the FDA to timely review and process our regulatory submissions, which could have a material adverse effect on our business.
+If a prolonged government shutdown occurs in the future, it could significantly impact the ability of the FDA to timely review and process our regulatory submissions, which could have a material adverse effect on our business.